tale-toul/Harbor/terraform/Readme.md

 ### EC2 instances

-Once we have the networking part of the configuration all sorted out, we can start deploying the servers.
+These are defined in its own directory EC2/ec2.tf so we can start and stop them indepently from the network part of the project.

+Part of the information needed to define the instances, like subnet and security groups ids are obtained from the VPC datasource.

 First we add the bastion host to the public subnet, this will use a Redhat 7.5 image installed on a t2.micro instance; the host is placed in the public subnet and applied